Any time of year is a great time for a cozy soup recipe.

 - If desired, add 2 cloves of minced garlic along with the vegetables.

-- Thicken split pea soup by allowing it to simmer uncovered for a little bit.
-If you're short on time, some of the peas can be mashed or blended.
+- Thicken split pea soup by allowing it to simmer uncovered for longer.
+If you’re short on time, some of the peas can be mashed or blended.

 Nutrition Information